Best Solar Companies in Colorado

 How does net metering work in Colorado?

 Net metering lets you earn credits for sending any excess solar energy to the grid.
 It also lets you access power from the grid when your panels don’t generate enough electricity.
-In Colorado, utility customers with net-metered solar systems can get compensation at the full retail electricity rate for every kilowatt-hour of surplus solar-generated electricity supplied to the local power grid.
+In Colorado, utility customers are compensated for each kilowatt-hour of surplus solar-generated electricity supplied to the local power grid.
+Credit rates are based on the electricity rate during that specific time, making on-peak credits more valuable than off-peak ones.

 How do I know if my house is a good candidate for solar?